Student Rights and Responsibilities:

 - Maintain the collegeâ€™s academic standards.

-- Request current documentation from a student completed by an appropriate professional source to verify the need for reasonable accommodations, academic adjustments, and/or auxiliary aids.
+- Request current documentation from a student completed by a professional source to verify the need for accommodations, academic adjustments, and/or auxiliary aids.

-- Select among equally effective and appropriate accommodations, adjustments, and/or auxiliary aids in consultation with students with disabilities.
+- Select among equally effective accommodations, adjustments, and/or auxiliary aids in consultation with disabled students.

 - Deny a request for accommodations, academic adjustments, and/or auxiliary aids if the documentation does not identify a specific disability, the documentation fails to verify the need for the requested services, or the documentation is not provided in a timely manner.